What are Facial Implants?

 Who is a Good Candidate?

 Individuals who have a weak, receding chin, have a weak jawline, or wish to enhance the contour and proportion of their facial structures may be able to benefit from facial implants.
+Facial implants are best placed for people whose head and skull have reached physical maturity, which usually occurs in late adolescence.

 Good candidates for facial implants in Grand Rapids are:

-• Healthy, with no life threatening illnesses or medical conditions that can impair healing
+• Healthy, with no life-threatening illnesses or medical conditions that can impair healing

 • Individuals with a positive outlook and specific goals in mind for improvement of facial features